Skip to main content

 • Ask about deadline relief: If illness, a death in the family, or something beyond your control caused the problem, ask whether the county has a late-file review path.

-• Use a backup path while you appeal: Ask about payment arrangements, a deferral, or local aging-service help so the tax problem does not grow while you wait.
+• Use a backup path while you appeal: Ask about payment arrangements, deferral, or local aging-service help so the tax problem does not grow while you wait.

 If the main program does not solve the problem

 • Challenge the value if it is wrong: If your assessed value looks too high, follow the appeal instructions on the county valuation notice right away.
 These deadlines are short.
+Utah’s property appeals page explains the general process.

 • Ask about delinquent-tax options early: The earlier you call the treasurer, the more choices you may have.